Q2 2026 Market Overview: Tightest Beachfront Supply in Three Years

 Mission Beach: Short-Term Rental Conversion Impact

-For investors evaluating Mission Beach assets, the STR strategy remained compelling in 2026.
-A representative 3-bedroom beachfront property generating approximately $7,200 monthly on a long-term lease could potentially produce higher gross monthly revenue through vacation rental channels, assuming strong occupancy and favorable daily rates during peak summer months.
-Net of higher operating costs, the STR strategy could deliver additional yield—meaningful in a compressed-cap-rate environment.
+For investors evaluating Mission Beach assets, the STR strategy merits close analysis in the current rate environment.
+A representative 3-bedroom beachfront property generating steady monthly income on a traditional 12-month lease could potentially produce higher gross monthly revenue through vacation rental channels, assuming strong occupancy during peak summer months and favorable daily rates.
+Net of incremental operating costs (higher management fees, frequent cleaning, furnishings replacement, and increased utility consumption), the STR approach may deliver meaningful yield enhancement relative to long-term lease economics, particularly in a compressed-cap-rate environment where incremental basis points carry outsized portfolio impact.

 "San Diego's beachfront market in Q2 2026 demonstrated that scarcity drives pricing power.
 With vacancy below 3% and new supply essentially frozen, luxury landlords are recapturing rent growth that seemed impossible 18 months ago.
 The investors winning today are those who recognized this inflection in late 2024 and positioned accordingly."